larylc/More-Chess-Webscraped-Data/README.md

 Description for updated birthdate and birthplace data set:
 * [all_grandmaster_bdates_bplaces_updated.csv](https://github.com/larylc/More-Chess-Webscraped-Data/blob/main/all_grandmaster_bdates_bplaces_updated.csv): Data set of grandmaster `birthdates` and `city of birth` information updated so that it includes `longitude`, `latitude` and `country of birth` information.

+Description for prodigies data sets:
+* [all_prodigies.csv](https://github.com/larylc/More-Chess-Webscraped-Data/blob/main/all_prodigies.csv): Data set that contains same information as all_grandmaster_bdates_bplaces_updated accept it is filtered so that only chess prodigies([grandmasters that got their title before a certain age](https://en.wikipedia.org/wiki/Chess_prodigy)) are included.
+Instead of age 14, I made the cutoff age 17.
+An *Age* variable for each *Period* was also created.
+* [prodigies_with_inc.csv](https://github.com/larylc/More-Chess-Webscraped-Data/blob/main/prodigies_with_inc.csv): Same thing as all_prodigies.csv but it includes the variable *rating_inc* which measures the increase or decrease in classical rating of chess player during each monthly rating supplemant (*Period variable*).

 ## Sources

-You can visit the [Grandmaster B-Days and B-places project](https://larylc.github.io/chess_bdays_bplaces/) for the original birthplace and city of birth sources.
+You can visit the [Grandmaster B-Days and B-places project](https://larylc.github.io/chess_bdays_bplaces/) for the original birthplace and ity of birth sources.

 You can visit the [Finding the Missing Records project](https://larylc.github.io/Independent-Projects-/missing_chess_records.html) for the rating records before 2000.